sitrucp/canada_google_mobility_report_data/README.md

 2) Another provides data for heatmap visualization of changes by date for each province and territory.

-D3.js: In addition a separate analysis presents changes by date for each of the 12 Canadian Provinces and Territories in a <a href="https://sitrucp.github.io/covid_canada_google_mobility/">D3.js heatmap visualization</a>.
+D3.js: In addition a separate analysis presents changes by date for each of the 12 Canadian Provinces and Territories in a <a href="https://sitrucp.github.io/covid_canada_google_mobility">https://sitrucp.github.io/covid_canada_google_mobility</a>.

-The D3.js visualization was created using code from <a href="https://github.com/ONSvisual/google-mobility-map">ONSvisual</a>.
+The D3.js visualization was created using code from <a href="https://github.com/ONSvisual/google-mobility-map">ONSvisual - https://github.com/ONSvisual/google-mobility-map</a>.

 Screenshot of D3.js visualization